English Devolution White Paper

 Local government reorganisation would see all six of Suffolk’s district, borough and county councils disbanded and replaced with one or more unitary authorities.
 They would provide all councils services in an area.

 At this stage, no decision has been made on whether Suffolk would be covered by a single or multiple unitary councils.
-Government has asked councils to submit an interim plan to Government on 21 March setting out the council’s response to the invitation.
+Government has asked councils to submit proposals for their deadline of 26 September 2025.

-Suffolk borough and district councils have worked together to produce a joint interim report looking at what would be the best unitary solution for the county while taking into account Government guidance.
-This has now been agreed by West Suffolk Council, Babergh District Council, East Suffolk Council, Ipswich Borough Council and Mid Suffolk District Council.
-The interim report has now been sent to Government to meet the 21 March deadline.
-This report is designed to show the shape of proposals and direction of travel.
-A detailed final case will be submitted by 26 September and in producing this councils will be engaging with local communities, organisations and partners.
+Suffolk borough and district councils worked together to produce a joint interim report looking at what would be the best unitary solution for the county while taking into account Government guidance.
+This was agreed by West Suffolk Council, Babergh District Council, East Suffolk Council, Ipswich Borough Council and Mid Suffolk District Council and sent to Government to meet their 21 March deadline.

 Read the Interim Plan for Suffolk Local Government Reorganisation